Deploy a multi-account AWS foundation your team can actually maintain.

 Security and compliance proof built into the baseline

 One shared account can work for the first release.
-It becomes expensive once environments, people, and security controls start multiplying against the same boundary.
+It gets expensive once environments, people, and security controls start multiplying against the same boundary.

 Where the mess starts